Enalean/tuleap-documentation-en/languages/en/administration-guide/files-structure.rst

 /var/lib/tuleap/ftp/tuleap/ProjectName

-This is where all the uploaded files associated with a given release of project ProjectNameare actually stored.
+This is where all the uploaded files associated with a given release of project ProjectName are actually stored.
 Normally neither the Tuleap Administration Team nor the Project Admin Team should mess up with this area by hand using their shell account.
 Files are deposited here by the fileforge utility.
-This directory belongs to the project group ID of course and is group writable.
+This directory belongs to the project group ID of course and it is group writable.

 /var/lib/tuleap/ftp/incoming